Minimum Width of Leaky-ReLU Neural Networks for Uniform Universal Approximation: Introduction

 \subsection{Organization}

 We first define the necessary notation and the main results and give the proof ideas in Section \ref{section2}.
-In Section \ref{section3}, we present our \emph{lift-flow-discretization approach} demonstrating the minimum width to achieve $C$-UAP.
-The detailed proof process is given in Section \ref{sec4}.
-Considering the influence of the output dimension, the final proof is divided into four parts.
+In Section \ref{section3}, we present our \emph{lift-flow-discretization approach} and complete the proof of Theorem \ref{th:main_min_width}.
+In section \ref{sec4} we give examples of analysis in special cases by considering the influence of output dimensions.
 In Section \ref{sec:discussion}, we give an outlook on the direction of our current work.
 All formal proofs are provided in the appendix.